Shreeshrii/tess5train-fonts/README.md

 ## engLayer

 Replace the top layer of network of tessdata_best/eng.traineddata for adding multiple characters such as superscripts, fraction symbols, etc using multiple fonts which support the characters.
-Evaluation done on data using Latin fonts listed in language_specific.py (used when no fonts are specified).
+Evaluation done on data using the same fonts.

 ### Fonts used